 « The information system must notify the user, upon successful logon (access) to the system, of the date and time of the last logon (access), the number of unsuccessful logon (access) attempts since the last successful logon (access) and the location of the last logon. »

-UserLock displays a welcome message to users at every logon, which includes information about previous connection events involving their credential.
-Your IT team can personalise this message.
+UserLock displays a welcome message to users at every logon, which includes information about previous connection events involving their credentials.
+Your IT team can also personalize this message to include:

 - Date and time of the last successful logon